slimy-sharky/slime-recipes/materials.md

 Since hydroxide ions promote the generation of borate ions, we can create many cross-linked structures with small amount of borax.

+## Boric Acid
+TBD

 ## Guar Gum
-Guar Gum acts as a thickening agent and increases viscosity of the slime.
+Guar gum acts as a thickening agent and increases viscosity of the slime.
 It also forms weak cross-links with borate ions through its hydroxyl groups.
 It has a sweet smell, and when it's dissolved in water, the water turns a light yellow.